jr-garcia/Engendro3D/README.md

 ### Usage

 No docs for the moment.
-Check the 'demos' folder for examples and screenshots.
+Check the 'Demos' folder for examples and screenshots.

 <hr>